Maldives Basketball Association

 The Maldives Basketball Association, more popularly known as the MBA, was founded on the 12 August 1991.
 Since its inception, MBA has been actively involved in developing basketball in the Maldives.

-Basketball is second only to football in the Maldives as a game with truly global reach.
-The goal is to promote the game across the nation instilling the true spirit of sportsmanship amongst the youth.
-Through various clinics and affiliations with international bodies, MBA has continuously marched forward in achieving its goals.
-The recent first ever Inter Atoll Tournament is a simple proof of the growing interest of basketball in the remote islands despite the challenges of providing infrastructure and technical assistance across 860 km of sea.
+Basketball is one of the most widely played sports in the Maldives, ranking behind football in popularity.
+The Maldives Basketball Association (MBA) has sought to promote the sport throughout the country through development programs, training clinics, and affiliations with international basketball organizations.
+The association has also organized national competitions aimed at expanding participation beyond the capital region.
+The introduction of the Inter Atoll Tournament marked the first nationwide competition involving teams from multiple atolls, reflecting the sport's growing presence across the archipelago despite logistical challenges associated with providing facilities and technical support across the Maldives' geographically dispersed islands.

 One of the biggest challenges facing MBA is the lack of opportunities to play international basketball due to the very few tournaments held at international level in this region.